 Sanskrit was a mixture of only Grandhika and Avestan of Persia.
+It was invented by the Greeks.
+The current Sanskrit version of Ramayana was a Greek invention.

-The Zend Avesta of Persia was pure Avestan.
+The Zend Avesta was pure Avestan.
 We were able to excavate the original Valmiki Ramayana by discarding Avestan from Sanskrit.
+A statistical study revealed that the Sanskrit and Grandhika versions had distinctly different Anustub metrical styles.

 Telugu is a mixture of only Grandhika and Kui.
 We were able to extract Grandhika from Telugu by discarding Kui.
-The Grandhika extracted from Sanskrit was exactly the same as the Grandhika extracted from Telugu.
+The Grandhika extracted from Sanskrit was exactly the same as the Grandhika (Valmiki) extracted from Telugu.
 Sanskrit was generated by mixing Avestan with Valmiki.
-It is obvious that Sanskrit was invented by the unethical Persians on the Greek payroll to vandalize the Valmiki Ramayana.